3 Charts that Show the Power of Investing in Revolutionary Ideas - Cabot Wealth Network

 Ten years ago, Apple (AAPL) debuted its first iPad, one of several revolutionary ideas from the mind of the late Steve Jobs.
 It has sold more than 360 million iPads since.
 Here’s what Apple stock has done during that time.

-That’s an average annual return of nearly 32%.
-If you had invested $10,000 in AAPL stock the day the company unveiled the iPad, today you’d have $156,000.
+That’s an average annual return of more than 29%.
+If you had invested $10,000 in AAPL stock the day the company unveiled the iPad, today you’d have $143,180.

-This Stock is on Track to Hand You 100% Gains This Year

-We’ve identified a stock that’s pretty darn near perfect and one of the easiest doubles we’ve seen this year.

-However, 9 out of 10 investors have never heard of it and will miss out on this locked-in opportunity.

-Find out the full story and why it’s our No. 1 Stock.For details, click here.
+This company’s market leadership will continue for years to come.For details, click here.

 In June 2012, Tesla (TSLA), almost two years to the date after going public on the Nasdaq, debuted the Model S electric car.
-If you had invested $10,000 in Tesla stock that day, you’d be sitting on a profit of $328,000 today.
+If you had invested $10,000 in Tesla stock that day, you’d have $670,530 today.

-On February 1, 2013, nearly seven years ago to the date, Netflix (NFLX), already a very well-known streaming video company that had essentially put Blockbuster out of business, launched its first original TV series, “House of Cards”.
+On February 1, 2013, Netflix (NFLX), already a very well-known streaming video company that had essentially put Blockbuster out of business, launched its first original TV series, “House of Cards”.
 Many more original hits soon followed that, including “Orange is the New Black” later that year.
 But “House of Cards” was the first of its kind, and revolutionized the way we watch TV today, when many people have ditched cable altogether in favor of streaming services like Netflix, Hulu, Amazon Prime and Disney Plus.

 Why am I bringing up these potentially missed opportunities in growth stocks that are rather obvious now?
 Because revolutionary ideas matter.